BAkinmarin/filmreview/README.md

 - The page also includes a 'Film Review'submission form for users to submit film titles they specifically want reviewed and why.

-- Restrictions are applied to the form prohibiting unregistered users from submitting their requests.
-This is achieved with the inclusion of 'Login' and 'Register' links within the form which redirect the user to the page once they have either logged in or registered.
+- User authentication is applied to the form, disabling unregistered users from submitting film review requests.
+To encourage unregistered users at this point to register on the blogsite, quick access to 'Login' and 'Register' is provided within the form.
+Once the necessary action is complete, the user is then redirected here to pick up from where they left off.

+- Also included on this page is an invitation to users to

 [Back to Top](#ux)